maltewirz/code-challenges/README.md

 ## Getting Started

-1. Fork or clone this repository to your local machine
+1. Fork or clone this repository to your local machine.

-2. Run `npm run test <filename>`
+2. Run `npm run test <filename>`.